Byunk/Winning-rate-prediction-of-the-chess-game-result-with-GNN/README.md

 Our brief solution is as below

 1. Construct the graph, players as nodes, game results as edges
-2. Randomly initilize node features
-3. Update node features with GNN
-4. Randomly select edges, and calculate the loss with real game results
+2. Node features denote the multi-dimensional representation of a user's ability
-5. Predict unseen game results with trained node features
+3. Predict unseen game results with trained node features

 ## How to Run